darklang/fizzboom/README.md

   fizzbuzz and return it as a JSON response.
 This is to test the raw speed of the HTTP server and interpreter.

-- fizzboom: a variation where instead of printing "fizzbuzz", the program makes a HTTP call that takes 1 second to complete.
+- fizzboom: like fizzbuzz, except instead of printing "fizzbuzz", the program makes a HTTP call that takes 1 second to complete.
 In Dark, users can write code that makes HTTP calls to arbitrary servers, and we must handle pessimistic cases like this.

+In both cases, the most important metric is _requests/second_.

 # Contributing